Democrats Incensed at U.K. Prime Minister’s ‘Partisan’ Visit to GOP Retreat

 Still, Republican leaders in Congress are eager to make her feel welcome.

-“We are grateful for her visit and look forward to hearing her vision for the United Kingdom as we strengthen this important bilateral relationship with our new Republican-led government,” said House Republican Conference Chairwoman Cathy McMorris Rodgers of Washington and Senate Republican Conference Chairman John Thune of South Dakota in a joint statement.
+“We are grateful for her visit and look forward to hearing her vision for the United Kingdom as we strengthen this important bilateral relationship with our new Republican-led government,” said Washington Rep. Cathy McMorris Rodgers, the House Republican Conference chair, and South Dakota Sen. John Thune, her Senate counterpart, in a joint statement.

 The trip comes as May scrambles to shore up ties to President Donald Trump and top Republicans after getting caught flat-footed by Japanese Prime Minister Shinzo Abe, the first head of state to visit Trump after the election, and Nigel Farage, the former Brexit leader who enjoys a better relationship with Trump than anyone in the British government.

 Democratic lawmakers declined to publicly comment on their frustrations about the trip, but leadership aides in both chambers said the snub wasn’t taken lightly.
-A Senate aide said Democratic leaders are currently weighing whether to invite May to their own party retreat but “no decision has been made.”
+A Senate aide said Democratic leaders are currently weighing whether to invite May to their own party retreat, but “no decision has been made.”

 An official at the British Embassy in Washington said “the program is still being finalized,” leaving open the possibility of a last-minute meeting with Democrats.